DucManhPhan/DucManhPhan.github.io/_posts/2020-02-10-Some-important-principles-of-OOP.md

     Always implement things when you actually need them, never when you just foresee that you need them.
     ```

+    It means that we should implement only the functionality we need in this particular moment.
+We shouldn't try to anticipate the future needs, because most of the functionality we develop just in case turns out to be unused and thus, just a waste of time.

     Benefits:
     - it saves our time because we do not use this functionality.
     - Our code is short, concise, do not cause confused to the reader **What does it mean?** when reviewing our code.